 Once they are done (Usually I need to find another song since they need more time), each team members explain his\her items on the board, and to many people’s surprise the items on the board are often very achievable by the team members themselves.
 What often happens is that during the explanation other team members say stuff like “But you do not need to be a CEO for that…” which reinforces the fact that the team is actually more powerful than they think they are.

-A second option that often occurs is that the columns that they have filled provides the team the right type of "ammunition" (information) to try and persuade their manager to support the improvement idea, this is important because in many situations that I see, teams fail to properly communicate their ideas in a manner that will be understandable by management.
+A second option that often occurs is that the columns that they have filled provide the team the right type of “ammunition” (information) to try and persuade their manager to support the improvement idea, this is important because, in many situations that I see, teams fail to properly communicate their ideas in a manner that will be understandable by management.

 To wrap up the activity I let the team pick the items that they want to take on for the next sprint.

 In my experience this type of activity has a wonderful effect on people & teams, it helps them understand that they can do more than they might think, and of course it helps them improve by executing the improvement ideas.